codahale/veil-go/README.md

 7. The number of recipients in a Veil message can be obscured from recipients by adding fake keys to the recipients list.
 8. Veil messages can be arbitrarily big and both encrypted and decrypted in a single pass.
+9. Veil keys can be derived arbitrarily for domain-specific or disposable use.

 ## License